katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_281.md

 **Contributors: abuzarmahmood, Abuzar Mahmood**

 ## Introduction
-This blog post is dedicated to discussing the exciting updates made to the `blech_clust` project by our contributors abuzarmahmood and Abuzar Mahmood.
-The pull request titled *271 drift detection using changepoint on across trial pca* is a significant improvement, enabling the project to detect changes in data more efficiently and accurately.
+Last month I lost a week of analysis time because I didn't catch a subtle drift in my neural recordings.
+If only I'd had Abuzar's latest contribution to `blech_clust`!
+PR #271 "drift detection using changepoint on across trial pca" introduces a powerful new approach using Evidence Lower BOund (ELBO) from variational inference that spots changes I was completely missing with our old methods.

 ## Purpose of the Changes
 The aim of these changes is to implement population drift detection using ELBO (Evidence Lower BOund), a concept in variational inference used to estimate the likelihood of observed data given a model.
 This is a powerful tool in machine learning, particularly in handling large datasets and high-dimensional models.